 Protocols: You'll get to use IKEv2 and IPSec on iOS.
 And if you decide to try Ivacy on other platforms, you'll also get OpenVPN, PPTP, L2TP, and SSTP.
 So, plenty of choices.

-Servers: Ivacy VPN covers over 100 locations.
+Servers: Ivacy has 3,500+ servers in over 100 countries.
 However, we must highlight this VPN's specialized servers.
 There are servers optimized for streaming, downloading files, and avoiding censorship - all of which are available on iOS as well.
 In terms of streaming, Ivacy helps you unblock Hulu, Netflix US, Prime Video, ITV, ABC, beIN Sports, and dozens more.

 Settings: The settings panel of the Ivacy iOS app comes with handy features to fine-tune your user experience and review your account details (Settings > Profile).
-You can choose from different protocols (Settings > Protocols), enable the 'On-Demand' and 'Manual Dialing' features (explained above), and share your feedback (Settings > App Feedback).
-If you ever need help, know that this option is found behind the question mark icon on the app's home screen - not in the app's settings panel.
+You can switch between protocols (Settings > Protocols), enable the 'On-Demand' and 'Manual Dialing' features, and share your feedback (Settings > App Feedback).
+If you ever need help, know that the app's help section is found behind the question mark icon on the app's home screen - not in the app's settings panel.

 5. Surfshark VPN - Best for First-Time VPN Users

 Supported iOS Versions: Requires iOS 10.3.3 or later.

 User Interface: Surfshark features a very intuitive interface on iOS.
 You can use the bottom-placed 'Surfshark' and 'Locations' tabs to connect to a server.
 The first one lets you connect to the fastest server or the nearest country.
 And using the second tab, you can pick any server manually.
 Using these bottom-placed tabs, you can easily switch between servers and different tools, as well as visit the app's settings panel.